 -

-- Field work — visiting patients in remote areas, and monitoring their health and providing aid to their conditions.
-View video here.
+- field work — visiting patients in remote areas, and monitoring their health and providing aid to their conditions.

 I even had the opportunity to hand deliver items I brought with me on the trip to the orphans.
-It was wonderful seeing the reaction of a child receive a gift from someone new and foreign.
+It was wonderful to see a child’s reaction to receiving a gift from someone new and unfamiliar.

 Maasai villagers & mud hut homes in Nkoilale

 Visiting a primary school for girls in a local Maasai village in Nkoilale.
-View video here.
 Fellow women volunteers and I had the opportunity to introduce ourselves to the students and briefly share our own individual paths to our professional careers.

 In support of the global water crisis effort and awareness, I participated with the non-profit organization, Well Aware, in the successful drilling of a well for a Maasai village in rural Namanga, Kenya.
 My photographs documenting the event were exhibited at the Nordic Hall, Scandinavian Living Center in Newton, Massachusetts.